-Prior to the provision of any non-audit service David Hoose will undertake appropriate procedures to consider and fully assess the impact that providing the service may have on our auditor independence.
+Prior to the provision of any non-audit services David Hoose will undertake appropriate procedures to consider and fully assess the impact that providing the service may have on our auditor independence.
+Included in this assessment is consideration of Auditor Guidance Note 01 as issued by the NAO, and the PSAA Terms of Appointment.